sindhuOsisoft/OCS-Docs/content/developer-guide/identity-dev/dev-guide-credential-management.md

 # Credential management

-All connections are made using secure credentials, which are either user credentials or client secrets.
+All connections to OCS are made using secure credentials, which are either user credentials or client secrets.

 ## User credentials and authentication